 Problem Possible Cause Action Audio does not work.
+Power to speakers not turned on.
+Check the batteries or AC adapter connection to be sure speakers are getting power.
+Make sure the power switch on the master speaker is set to ON.
 Sound, MIDI, mixer drivers not installed.
 Check the error messages for the necessary drivers.
-In Windows Control Panel, select "Drivers", then "Add" and install the necessary driver(s).
+In Windows Control Panel, select "System", then "Device Manager" and install the necessary driver(s).
 Address contention.
 Two or more devices might be trying to access the same address.
 Check IRQ, I/O address, and DMA settings in Windows 95, Windows NT Workstation, or BIOS Setup.
 Change settings as required.
 Cables loose or not properly connected.
 Make sure speaker and microphone plugs are in correct jacks.
 Reconnect cables.
 Refer to the System Reference guide for jack locations.
+Volume control in Windows 95 not adjusted correctly.
+Check the volume settings using the Control Panel, Multimedia.
+Make sure the volume control is not set too low and that the mute box is unchecked.
 Onboard audio controller disabled.
 Run the BIOS Setup utility and set the Integrated Audio to "Enabled."
 Bad audio chip or sound card.
 Call your Service provider or sound card provider.
 Main logic board has failed.
 Contact your Service provider.

-Problem Possible Cause Action External speakers do not work.
+External speakers do not work.
 Speakers not connected or improperly connected.
 Properly connect the speakers.
 Refer to your System Reference guide for more information.

+Problem Possible Cause Action External speakers do not work.
 Check speaker batteries or ac adapter have failed.
-Replace speaker batteries or ac adapter.
+Replace speaker batteries or AC adapter.
 Refer to the documentation that came with your speakers.
 Speakers have failed.
 If available, try another set of speakers.
 If the new speakers operate correctly, replace the old speakers following the Customer Replacement Unit process described in the Warranty and Information booklet.
 Microphone does not work.
 Microphone not connected or improperly connected.
 Properly connect the microphone.
 Refer to your System Reference guide for more information.
 Microphone has failed.
 If available, try another microphone.
 If the new microphone operates correctly, replace the old microphone following the Customer Replacement Unit process described in the Warranty and Information booklet.
 Headphones do not work.
 Headphones not connected or improperly connected.
 Properly connect the headphones.
 Refer to your System Reference guide for more information.
 Headphones have failed.
 If available, try another set of headphones.
 If the new headphones operate correctly, replace the old headphones following the Customer Replacement Unit process described in the Warranty and Information booklet.